-- 1. No child will be discriminated against because of race, sex, color, national origin, disability, age, or eligibility status for free and reduced price meals. - 2.
+- 1. School officials may not discriminate based on race, sex, color, national origin, disability, age, or eligibility status for free and reduced price meals.
+School officials also are prohibited from retaliating against an individual for prior civil rights activity. - 2.
 The school nutrition services program will meet safety and sanitation requirements established in local, state, and federal rules and guidelines for school nutrition services programs. - 3.
 The school nutrition services program will have a written food safety program that includes a hazard analysis critical control point plan for each school. - 4.
 Menu preparation, purchasing, and related record keeping will be consistent with applicable state and federal rules and guidelines. - 5.
 Banking, financial record keeping, budgeting, and accounting will be conducted in accordance with generally accepted practices and procedures, as dictated by the School Budget and Fiscal Control Act and in accordance with state and federal guidelines. - 6.
 Commodity foods donated by the United States Department of Agriculture will be used and accounted for in accordance with federal regulations. - 7.
 Preference will be given in purchasing contracts to high-calcium foods and beverages, as defined in G.S.
 115C-264.1, and to foods grown or raised within North Carolina.